 Council's three priority areas for funding are:

 - Can demonstrate a strong need for the service, programme or event and wide community benefit and/or

 - Has substantial volunteer involvement and self help and/or

-The Upper Hutt City Council Community Grants Allocation meeting date for 2021 was held on Thursday 29 September 2021.
+The Upper Hutt City Council Community Grants Allocation meeting date will be 8 September 2022.

 Who can apply?

 Community Grant applications are open to any not-for-profit group servicing Upper Hutt residents.

 Upper Hutt local and regional not-for-profit groups can apply under either of the following categories:

 - Local Grants - For groups based in the Upper Hutt area and primarily servicing Upper Hutt residents

 - Regional Grants - For groups situated outside of Upper Hutt but provide a service to Upper Hutt residents